 Contact the Young Minds'Parents Helpline for free, confidential advice via the phone, email or webchat.
 Find out how on this link: https://youngminds.org.uk/find-help/for-parents/parents-helpline/

 Call our Parents Helpline for detailed advice, emotional support and signposting about a child or young person up to the age of 25.

-You can call us for free on 0808 802 5544 from 9:30am - 4pm, Monday - Friday.
+You can call our Parents Helpline on 0808 802 5544, Monday - Friday 9:30am - 4:00pm.